 A lot of photographers say they will give you the digital files, but that can be deceiving as some photographers only give a 8×10 resolution.
 So if you ever want to print an 11×14 print, you have to spend hundreds of dollars with the photographer for the rest of your life.
 That way prints and frames can ONLY be ordered by that photographer and no where else.

 All of my packages and (or) portrait sessions include the high resolution edited files which can be printed up to a 30×40 or higher and they are also not watermarked as well.

-One way I do this, is by giving a complimentary engagement photo shoot with collections so that we work together before the wedding day and then trust is built.
+One way I do this, is by giving a complimentary engagement session with my collections so that we work together before the wedding day and then trust is built.

-9) Will you help me with my time line for the wedding day?
+10) Will you help me with my timeline for the wedding day?

 A good photographer should help plan the photo aspect of the day to make sure everything flows smoothly.
 The last thing you want to do is to be rushed on your wedding day, which is why I suggest to ALL of my couples to do a first look.
 A seasoned photographer should also point out various things that can come up that you wouldn’t think about.
 Such as the fact that a receiving line can take up to 30-40 minutes, and before you go into your limo, they do a champagne toast, which can take another 10 minutes.
 These are all things to think about while planning the timeline for your wedding day.
 A great photographer should also know when the best light is, and schedule your photos during “golden hour lighting”, even if it’s just for 10 minutes or so after the cocktail hour.